|

 1. Meal Planning Service (Hello Fresh, Emeals, Shelf Cooking)

-When you’re combining everything and most likely both of you are working, the question “What’s for dinner?”
-Can be fighting words.
+When you’re combining everything and one or both of you are working, the question “What’s for dinner?” can be fighting words.
 For a long time, I would internally (or externally) sigh when Jake asked me this question before scrounging for whatever I could find in the cupboard.
 Then I sprung for a meal plan.
-I’ll be writing full reviews of my favorites very soon!

 Della Terra’s Freakin Amazeballs Crostini